 Video calling/text messaging – real-time communication is vital to solving problems promptly, so look for solutions that support direct calls and texting.

 Virtual team rooms – if a project your team works on requires the presence of the entire company collective, virtual rooms are the best solution.
 You can present issues to managers, other colleagues, business leaders, and human resources to find solutions promptly and document all interactions along the way.

 You should look for a collaboration platform that combines all these technologies and empowers you to create a centralized powerhouse to make your virtual office more competitive than ever.

 How Ayanza helps virtual teams

 Ayanza is a collaboration platform that can help you tackle all the virtual team challenges.
 The company lends you the power of AI-enabled technology to take your remote workforce management to the next level.
-The Ayanza platform allows you to access the team database from anywhere.
+The Ayanza platform provides an AI knowledge management system you can use to access the team database from anywhere.

 You’ll have a 24/7 overview of all remote workers, their content, tasks, and goals.
 You can create multiple views of ongoing projects to prioritize tasks, organize content, and structure data according to your needs.

 Moreover, Ayanza allows you to tap into advanced cross-team collaboration and manage all projects from a centralized dashboard.
 Keep all ongoing tasks in one place and all teammates up-to-date with the latest events, projects, and processes.

 Finally, you can automatically generate team events to ensure all team objectives are aligned with the company mission, track your progress, measure performance, and make all relevant data easily shareable and accessible to your team members.